-At least 6,700 Rohingya killed in first month of crackdown: MSF report
+Report: 6,700 Rohingya killed in first month of crackdown

 "In the pile there was someone's neck, someone's head, someone's leg.
 I was able to come out, I don't know how."

-A report by commissioned by Myanmar's military into the crisis cleared the army of wrongdoing, denying widespread reports of murder, rape and destruction in Rakhine state.
+A report commissioned by Myanmar's military into the crisis cleared the army of wrongdoing, denying widespread reports of murder, rape and destruction in Rakhine state.

 Amnesty International described the report as an attempt by the military to "sweep serious violations against the Rohingya under the carpet."